23.7 C

 Reading time

-Queen Elizabeth national park is located on the rift valley floor at the foothills of Rwenzori Mountain Range.
-The park was nicknamed a medley of wonders due to a variety of habitat types and physical features including open plains, tropical forests, woodlands, Kyambura gorge, explosion volcanic crater filled lakes such as Lake Katwe, and the Kazinga channel which connects Lake Edward and Lake George and the surrounding wetlands.
-As such, the protected area is rich in biodiversity including 97 mammal species, over 600 species of birds, and chimpanzees.
+Queen Elizabeth national park is located on the rift valley floor at the foothills of Rwenzori Mountain Range in western Uganda.
+The park was nicknamed a medley of wonders due to a variety of habitat types and physical features including open plains, tropical forests, woodlands, Kyambura gorge, such as Lake Katwe, and As such, the protected area is rich in biodiversity including 97 mammal species, over 600 species of birds, and chimpanzees.

 African Bush Elephant, Queen Elizabeth National Park